Paparaysdonuts/Whale-Oracle/README.md

 ⸻

-🔥 What Whale Watcher Does
+🔥 What Whale Oracle does;
 	•	Tracks whale-sized buys/sells across crypto and stocks
 	•	Identifies early accumulation zones before a pump
 	•	Detects distribution patterns before a dump